 And, because those definitely are not legitimate enterprises, people who invested in those programs have been scammed and lost their money.

-Some Cash FX members claim that they can’t get payouts, yet the vast majority of comments I’ve seen from Cash FX members is that payouts happen like clockwork on Saturdays.
+Some Cash FX members claim that they can’t get withdrwals, yet the vast majority of comments I’ve seen from Cash FX members is that withdrawals happen within the expected timeframe.

 The Financial Control Authority in the UK have a page that warns people not to invest with the company as they’re not regulated and they’re not listed with the Better Business Bureau in the USA.